Zamiell/isaac-achievement-randomizer/docs/about.md

 - <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
 - <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
 - <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
+Please report bugs to the developers in [the Discord server](https://discord.gg/GwhUeQjHTF).

+### Custom Console Commands

+The mod provides several custom [console commands](https://bindingofisaacrebirth.fandom.com/wiki/Debug_Console):

+- `achievementRandomizer [mode] [seed]` - Starts a new playthrough using the specified seed.
+For example: `achievementRandomizer hardcore 12345`
+- `spoilerLog` - Writes out a spoiler log to the "log.txt" file.
+Note that the unlocks may not be accurate, since the mod swaps an unlock if it detects that you should not get it yet.

 <br>